preszzz/ai-doc/README.md

-## AriaDocs - Documentation Template
+## PresDocs - Documentation Template

 This feature-packed documentation template, built with Next.js, offers a sleek and responsive design, perfect for all your project documentation needs.